 Squirrels are cute at first.
-But then they start jumping on your feeders to devour all of your expensive bird food.
+But then they start jumping on your feeders to devour your expensive bird food.

 House Sparrows can become so numerous that they take over your feeding station, and you wonder if any other birds still exist!

-And blackbirds, such as starlings and grackles, are probably the most annoying.
+And blackbirds, such as starlings, are probably the most annoying.
 They combine the worst qualities of squirrels and House Sparrows.
-Blackbirds are aggressive and HUNGRY.
-They visit in huge numbers, chase away (even killing) other birds, and make sure there is no food left over for anyone else to eat.
+Starlings are aggressive and HUNGRY.
+They visit in huge numbers, chase away other birds, and make sure there is no food left over for anyone else to eat.

-Luckily, no matter what problem you encounter in your backyard, someone else has probably faced the same challenges, and simple solutions already exist.
+Luckily, no matter what problem you encounter in your backyard, someone else has probably faced the same challenges, and a solution already exists.